mtacd/psrPoliticalGeos/README.md

  Updates PSR with political geographies like NYC Council, NYS Assembly, etc. and updates the PSR assets' lat/longs with parent lat/longs or station lat/longs.

-There are three modules (Module 1 is the main one while modluesl):
+There are three modules.
+The first is at the top level, and then the other two are nested into each other:
 * *psrPoliticalGeo.py*
    This is the main script and **it's the only one that actually needs to run**.
 Modules 2-3 are linked/nested within each other, so running *psrPoliticalGeo.py* will run everything.
 This script is where all of the political district information is attached to the assets as well as city/town and county (both NY and CT) after the assets lat/longs have been updated.